jackdoe/programming-for-kids/projects/chatgpt_helper/README.md

-Sonnet3.5 wrote this, it must be with quite some bugs and leaks, dont use it besises to just play with it
+Sonnet3.5 wrote this, it must be with quite some bugs and leaks, dont use it besises to just to play with it

 Example usage: